 Euphoria Shock Parameters.
 Next, turn attention to the fraction of misusers and the transitions to misuse.
 The opioid euphoria shocks, ε_s for s=n,p, like the leisure shocks, are distributed according to Gumbel distributions.
-Recall that in the data, for the non-college population, $\Gamma(\varepsilon_n^) = 0.9985$ of nonusers and $\Gamma(\varepsilon_p^) = 0.9546$ of prescription users do not misuse opioids.
-The rest, or $1 - \Gamma(\varepsilon_n^)$ and $1 - \Gamma(\varepsilon_p^)$, are misusers each period (Table 3).
-The fractions of non-misusers among nonusers and prescription users for college graduates are 0.9975 and 0.9495.
+Table 3 reports that, for the non-college population, $\Gamma(\varepsilon_n^)=0.9985$ of nonusers and $\Gamma(\varepsilon_p^)=0.9546$ of prescription users do not start misusing opioids each period in the data.
+The rest, or $1-\Gamma(\varepsilon_n^)$ and $1-\Gamma(\varepsilon_p^)$, decide to misuse opioids.
+The fractions of nonusers and prescription users who abstain from misusing opioids are 0.9975 and 0.9495 for college graduates.
 Given the optimal decisions for ε_n^ and ε_p^ , the shapes of the Gumbel distributions determine these fractions.
 Each scale parameter, ζ_s , is chosen to match the population fractions.

 Transitions to Addiction and Death.
 According to the data, 2.22 percent of non-college and 0.72 percent of college misusers become addicts each period, while 3.45 percent of non-college addicts and 1.34 percent of college addicts die (Table 3).
-The addictiveness and lethality of opioids governed by the parameters σ_s , for s = a, d, control through equations (2) and (4) how opioid usage affects the transitions from abuse to addiction and addiction to death.
-These parameters are chosen so that the transition probabilities in the model match the data.
-According to Gable (2004), the acute lethal dosage of heroin is 6 times the average dosage used for non-medical purposes.
+The addictiveness and lethality of opioids governed by the parameters σ_s , for s=a,d, control through equations (2) and (4) how opioid usage affects the transitions from abuse to addiction and addiction to death.
+These parameters are chosen so that the transition probabilities in the model match the data.18 According to Gable (2004), the acute lethal dosage of heroin is 6 times the average dosage used for non-medical purposes.
 The asymptote parameter in the death probability function, \mathbf{a} , is set such that death occurs with probability one for levels of usage 6 times the average level of usage of misusers and addicts.
 The inflection point parameter, \mathbf{o} , is set such that death rates start rising at an increasing rate when usage levels exceed 4 times the average level.

-$^{^{16}}$ The model's statistics for the employment rates and labor productivities of misusers are constructed to be consistent with their data counterparts.
+17The model's statistics for the employment rates and labor productivities of misusers are constructed to be consistent with their data counterparts.
 In particular, the employment rates and labor productivities for misusers include both abusers in category b and first-time misusers in categories n and p.